ntsliyang/adaptive-bitrate-streaming/README.md

 ![6-level quality video of 120-130k epochs](img/3.png)

-All of 3 reward schemes show very high instability, and this is partially reflected in the frequent changes of bitrates in the video client.
+All of 3 reward schemes show very high instability, and this is partially reflected in the frequent changes of bitrates by the video client.

 ## Future Work
+- As described in [Training Results](#training-results), the training curves oscillate significantly.
+Therefore, [this issue](https://github.com/hongzimao/pensieve/issues/76) suggests variance reduction, detailed in [Variance Reduction for Reinforcement Learning in Input-Driven Environments](https://openreview.net/forum?id=Hyg1G2AqtQ).
+- Create a model ensemble consisting of other RL models, including [PPO](https://github.com/godka/Pensieve-PPO2), VPG, [DQN](https://github.com/godka/ABR-DQN) and DQN-based framework [D-DASH](https://ieeexplore.ieee.org/abstract/document/8048013).

 ## Dependency
 - Python 3.7